-Project Description: This project will design and implement software code changes to facilitate integration of driver and vehicle databases for the crash and citation/adjudication databases of Indiana.
-The integration will provide law enforcement agencies the ability to directly import the data fields from the electronic driver's license return and vehicle information with the current Indiana eCWS and ARIES systems.
-Further this project will improve the number of law enforcement agencies who are submitting OWI probable cause affidavits electronically.
-This will further the integration of electronic records within the eCWS and Odyssey Case Management System.
+Project funds will provide for the design and implementation of software code changes to facilitate integration of driver and vehicle databases for the crash and citation/adjudication databases of Indiana.
+Spillman Technologies Inc. Records Management and Computer Aided Dispatch Software currently is the largest provider to Indiana agencies with more than 200 agencies, in over 40 counties.
+The integration will provide law enforcement agencies utilizing the Spillman software platform the ability to directly import the data fields from the electronic driver's license return and vehicle information with the current Indiana eCWS and ARIES systems.